szwacz/fs-jetpack/README.md

 ## Upgrading to New Version

 This API is considered stable and all breaking changes to it are done as completely last resort.
 It also uses "better safe than sorry" approach to bumping major version number.
-So in 99.9% of cases you can upgrade to latest version with no worries, because all major version bumps are due to some edge case behaviour changes.
+So in 99.9% of cases you can upgrade to latest version with no worries, because all major version bumps so far, were due to edge case behaviour changes.

 # API